mariaaj03/Final/README.md

 Frontend: Most notably, App.jsx which interacts with the backend to manage the notes.
 It uses axis for making http requests to the backend.

 addNote function: sends a post request to the backend to add a new note and then updates the notes state.
+- when the add button is pressed, it sends a post request to the backend server for processing
+- The function then gets a response from the server, and if the server's response is successful the note is added both to the ui and the database

 deleteNote: sends a delete request to the backend to delete an existing note
+-  takes the id parameter which specifies exactly which note to be deleted
+-  when the delete button of a note is pressed, it sends a delete request to the backend server for processing
+-  function processes the server's response to the delete function, if successful the given note is deleted from the database and UI

+Frontend Connection
+post: - Receives the post request from the App.jsx file, proccesses then if successful, it sends a response to the App.jsx's addNote function (allowing for the note and its contents to be displayed to the user)
+delete: - Receives the delete parameter from the App.jsx file with the id.
+Since the note to be deleted is also delted from the database, we must check and use the ObjectId function to delete the specified note from the database.
+If the deletion is successful, it sends a response back to the frontend server which then removes the deleted note from the list and UI.

 Followed Shivam’s tutorial, a big thank you to the TA’s for helping me with this project!